Creating From Nothing

 “As I arrive at the parking lot each morning, I find myself mentally getting ready as I approach the building, and by the time I get to the stairs I am actually eager to engage them, keeping an eye on my watch.
 I really feel energized,” explained George enthusiastically.
 “I’ve even starting monitoring the time from the entry door all the way to the office, and experimenting with starting the time right from the car.
 In fact, I’m even taking stairs other places and timing my walks up those stairs, too.
 Turns out I use less time on the stairs than I used to in the elevators!
 For anybody watching me, it probably looks like the only change I’ve made is glancing at my watch.
 Yet, it’s turning into a fun habit.
 And I’m getting more fit.
 I can climb the stairs faster, and I don’t get so out of breath!”

-This little bit of entertainment became a habit.
+This little bit of entertainment became a fun habit.
 This man now gets energy from any stairway he encounters.
 He feels more fit and is proud of taking stairs whenever he can.
 There was no added time, no special equipment, no clothing to buy and actually no training regimen.
 Not even any accountability.
 He just noted the time it took, without going for the Olympic Gold, just noting the time.
 Indeed, George’s new ‘fitness regimen’ was created from nothing.
 His mental state and physical ability improved.
 Nice.
 George (not his real name) lives and works in the south Okanagan.

 Not every Coaching conversation produces such tangible and vivid results but all increase self awareness, the entry point to any change.
-And, indeed, some Coaching conversations can produce even more than the one with George did.
+And, indeed, some Coaching conversations can produce substantially more than the one with George did.

 Creating from nothing, by getting people to notice themselves.
 I help folks to notice themselves, and I love it.
 Noticing self is fundamental to growth.
 Self awareness is the foundation of better leadership and greater personal success on all levels.